ctbice66/ZK-Vault/README.md

 # ZK-Vault

-A pure JavaScript implementation of the SPHINX zero-knowledge key management protocol using React and Node.js.
+A pure JavaScript implementation of the DE-PAKE zero-knowledge key management protocol using React and Node.js.

 # Installation